Industry & News

 Layoffs and the Road to Profitability

-In early 2025, Cars and Bids cut approximately a dozen employees, across departments including community moderation, business development, accounting, and HR.
+In early 2025, Cars and Bids laid off its entire business development team and cut staff in community moderation, accounting, and HR.
 Two intersecting pressures drove the decision.

 Market cooldown: The post-pandemic enthusiast car market has been normalizing since the 2021-2022 boom.
 Used-car values and auction volume have pulled back, and lower transaction values mean lower revenue from percentage-based fees.

 Investor expectations: The Chernin Group injected approximately $37 million into Cars and Bids with expectations of sustained hyper-growth.
-When growth flatlined in 2023 rather than accelerating, the backers responded by cutting costs and pushing the business toward profitability.
+That growth did not materialize at the pace the investment assumed.

 What the Restructuring Means for Users